Raghav-20-02/LectureChatBot/README.md

    Create a .env file in the project root directory.
    Add your Google API key in the .env file.

-6. Run the chatbot using
+6. Run the chatbot using:
    streamlit run app.py